omni-us/jsonargparse/README.rst

     >>> cfg.lev1.opt1
     'from string 1'

-All parsers include a :code:`--print_config` option.
-This is useful particularly for command line tools with a large set of options to create an initial config file including all default values.
-This option by default all entries, including the ones with :code:`null` values.
-If the argument is given as :code:`--print_config=skip_null`, then the entries with :code:`null` values will not be included.

 The config file can also be provided as an environment variable as explained in section :ref:`environment-variables`.
 The configuration file environment variable is the first one to be parsed.
-So any other argument provided through environment variables would override the config file one.
+So any argument provided through an environment variable would override the config file one.

 A configuration file or string can also be parsed without parsing command line arguments.
-The functions for this are :py:meth:`.ArgumentParser.parse_path` and :py:meth:`.ArgumentParser.parse_string` to parse a config file or a config contained in a string respectively.
+The methods for this are :py:meth:`.ArgumentParser.parse_path` and :py:meth:`.ArgumentParser.parse_string` to parse a config file or a config string respectively.

+All parsers include a :code:`--print_config` option.
+This is useful particularly for command line tools with a large set of options to create an initial config file including all default values.
+By default all entries are included, even the ones with :code:`null` values.
+If this argument is given as :code:`--print_config=skip_null`, then the entries with :code:`null` values will be excluded.

 .. _environment-variables: